amanda010792/orders-data-pipeline/README.md

 ## Setting up the Workshop Resources

-**blurb about being able to deploy in automated fashion or manual.

 You can set up the workshop using the UI or using the terraform provider (this allows for automated setup and destruction).

-Instructions for both methods can be found below:
+For directions on setting up manually, navigate to the [https://github.com/amanda010792/orders-data-pipeline/tree/main/manual-setup](manual-setup directory) of this repo.
+For directions on setting up in an automated fashion, navigate to the [https://github.com/amanda010792/orders-data-pipeline/tree/main/automated-setup](automated-serup directory) of this repo.